 The trial phase is when a couple appears before a judge with their St. Louis divorce attorneys.
 Each side, will present their case and ask for what they want.
 If any discrepancies need to be addressed, they can be discussed and decided upon in court.
 It is the opportunity that both parties have for their side to be heard and to allow the judge to rule on the specifics of the divorce agreement.

 If one partner is not happy with the outcome, or even both, they are allowed to appeal the decision through their St. Louis Divorce lawyers and be heard in front of another judge.
 It can be initiated by one or both parties.
 An appeal asks the courts to take a second look and to reconsider.

 St. Louis Divorce Attorney

-At The Betz Law Firm we are committed to guiding our clients through the court process with same level of professionalism that we would wish for our own family members.
-We are aware of the trust our clients place in us with the future of their family and we strive daily to earn it.
-Call us today at (314) 801-8488 or fill out our online contact form to request a FREE 30 minute phone consultation regarding your case.
+At The Betz Law Firm, we are committed to guiding our clients through the court process with the same level of professionalism that we would wish for our own family members.
+We are aware of the trust our clients’ place in us with the future of their family and we strive daily to earn it.
+Call us today at (314) 801-8488 or fill out our online contact form to request a FREE 30-minute phone consultation regarding your case.